This post is presented in partnership with Bemac Collision Group.

 Check your tires

 Setting rubber to the road is one of the best parts of a road trip.
-You crank up the tunes, put the windows down and start thinking about how much fun your vacation is going to be.
+You crank up the tunes and start thinking about how much fun your vacation is going to be.
 But you don’t want that rubber to be bare, punctured or worn down.

 It is recommended that when your tires’ tread depth reaches 4/32″, you should seriously consider replacing them.
 If your tread isn’t that worn down, keep inspecting your tires for any other problems and, if needed, refill them with air to the recommended levels.